black7spades/routarr/README.md

 # Routarr

+So you've got your channels set up in Tunarr, playing your media from Plex and/or Jellyfin.
+But that channel is frozen in time.
+What if you could route new stuff from your media server into Tunarr automagically?

-Tunarr turns your Plex or Jellyfin library into fake cable channels you can stream with any IPTV client.
-The catch: you have to manually drag content into each channel.
-Routarr removes that step.
-You define routing rules (match by genre, label, or library) and Routarr automatically drops matched items into the right Tunarr channel whenever something new lands on your server.
-Set up an auto-flow and it happens without you touching anything.
+Now you can, with Routarr!
+Define routing rules (match by genre, label, or library), and Routarr automagically drops matched items into the right Tunarr channel whenever something new lands on your server.
+Set everything to auto, and you'll never have to flip around between your media server and Tunarr's settings ever again!

 ---